List of W Idioms:

 - When the Native American Indians killed a buffalo absolutely nothing went to waste.

-- Since we moved into an apartment and have a small refrigerator we can’t buy a lot of food and nothing goes to waste.
+- Since we moved into an apartment and have a small refrigerator we can’t buy a lot of food, so now nothing goes to waste.

 waste away: to slowly become thin and weak.